So, you set up a conversion tracking action with Google ads.

 - No recent conversions with black color or red color (That means, no conversion happened for the past 7 days.
 So, it needs some data.)

 - Unverified or Not verified (That means conversion tracking is not working.
 So, either your tag is not validated or your page is not having any conversion.
-You should try to manually reload the page or wait for some time for users visit the page)
+You should try to manually perform conversion action yourself or wait for some time for users visit the page)

 - Tag inactive (That means, you never sent any conversion data through this tag.
-That’s probably because the tag installed wrong otherwise it would have sent manual data which you can do just by being loading that specific page)
+That’s probably because the tag installed wrong otherwise it would have sent manual data which you can do just by loading that specific page).
+But recently i created a conversion action and i got the same status immediately after creating that conversion.
+Even if i did everything correct.
+Because i have tested that with GTM preview mode.
+Now the status changed to No recent conversions automatically

-If you see the verified status, there is no problem with that.
-It is working.
+If you see the verified status after this status, there is no problem with that.
+It is working now.

 How to fix the Not Verified status?